-Formative assessment involves monitoring students’ progress against expectations in each element and strand of ICT capability.
-Basically, the strategies that you use for any other subject are the same - making judgements, observation, monitoring work in progress and assessing a finished product.
+In terms of integrating ICT and assessment for learning, formative assessment involves monitoring students’ progress against expectations in each element and strand of ICT capability.
+Basically, the strategies that you use for any other subject are the same - making judgments, observing, monitoring work in progress, and assessing a finished product.

-I guess when it comes to formative assessment, there is no one better than Dylan Williams to explain the importance of formative assessment in teaching.
+The importance of formative assessment is stated by no one better than Dylan Williams to explain why formative assessment is important.
 He quoted: